 Discussion

-This study demonstrated the majority of activity peaks recorded in this study population of older adults were at the low-impact (0.5-1.0g) level, with only 39 median high-impact physical activity peaks (>1.5g) compared to 5281.
+This study demonstrated most activity peaks recorded in this study population of older adults were at the low-impact (0.5-1.0g) level, with a median count of only 39 high-impact physical activity peaks (>1.5g) compared to a median count of 5281 low-impact activity peaks.
 Despite high-activity impact activity being rarely achieved in this study population positive associations were found between high-impact activity counts and cortical area, total area and polar SSI at the 38% slice.
 Greater counts of low- and medium-impact physical activity were also associated with greater cortical density, cortical area and cortical thickness at the 38% site.
-However, after adjustments for age, sex and BMI, no associations remained at the distal 4% site.
-As individuals age, the loss of trabecular bone precedes cortical.
-The participants in this study were in their eight decade, by which time we might expect cortical bone loss to be predominating.
+However, after adjustments for age, sex and BMI, no associations remained at the distal 4% (trabecular) site.
+The site-specificty of these observations may be that as individuals age, the loss of trabecular bone precedes cortical.
+The participants in this study were in their eighth decade, by which time we might expect cortical bone loss to be predominating.
 Extrapolating this to other sites, such as the hip, where fractures occur in cortical sites, it is possible that maintaining physical activity would positively impact strength here too, at an age where hip fractures predominate.

-A number of previous studies have described the positive benefits of high-impact physical activity interventions and improvements in musculoskeletal outcomes [10, 23, 24].
-For example in the LIFTMOR study, following an 8-month, twice-weekly, 30-minute, supervised high-intensity resistance and impact training (HiRIT) a 2.9% increase in lumbar spine BMD was observed compared to a -1.2% change in the control group who followed a home-based, low-intensity exercise program.
-An increase was of 0.3% was also observed at the femoral neck BMD in those in the HiRIT group compared to -1.9% in the control group [23].
+Several previous studies have described the positive benefits of high-impact physical activity interventions and improvements in musculoskeletal outcomes [10, 23, 24].
+For example, in the LIFTMOR study, following an 8-month, twice-weekly, 30-minute, supervised high-intensity resistance and impact training (HiRIT) a 2.9% increase in lumbar spine BMD was observed compared to a -1.2% change in the control group who followed a home-based, low-intensity exercise program.
+An increase was of 0.3% was also observed at the femoral neck BMD in those in the HiRIT group compared to -1.9% controls [23].
 A randomised controlled unilateral intervention study assessing the effects of impact activities, defined as activities that take advantage of body weight impacting the ground, over a 12-month period reported increases in cortical and trabecular bone mineral content at the trochanter and femoral neck [24].
-While Hobbs and colleagues demonstrated that the effect of interventions to promote physical activity in adults aged 55 to 70 years can lead to long term improvements in physical activity at 12 months; however, whether individuals continue to adhere to physical activity interventions after the study has been completed is unclear [25].
-Thus a greater understanding of habitual physical activity profiles of older adults may help to develop physical activity guidelines that could be integrated into daily life activities, and so may be achievable longer term.
+An intervention to promote physical activity in adults aged 50 to 70 years led to long term improvements in physical activity at 12 months; the lasting impact of such behavioural interventions is unclear [25].
+Thus, a greater understanding of habitual physical activity profiles of older adults may help to develop physical activity guidelines that could be integrated into daily life activities, and so may be achievable longer term.